PMC Announces New Policy For Cuba, Bangladesh Graduates - UrduPoint

 PMC Announces New Policy For Cuba, Bangladesh Graduates

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Nov, 2020 ) :The Pakistan Medical Commission (PMC) on Thursday issued the details on grant of licensing to Pakistanis that had gone for study on a scholarship to Cuba and Bangladesh.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Nov, 2020 ) :The Pakistan Medical Commission (PMC) has issued the details on grant of licensing to Pakistanis that had gone for study on a scholarship to Cuba and Bangladesh.

 According to PMC, students who had obtained their medical degrees from Cuba and Bangladesh, under an old government scholarship, will be treated under three categories for licensing.